mapi68/flac-trim/README.md

 ## Overview
 <b>FLAC-TRIM is a powerful bash script to trim, normalize, encode, save cover of FLAC, MP3, M4A and OPUS files.<br>
 It also compile from source latest version of FFMPEG with libfdk_aac and download all dependencies to run.</b><br><br>
+This script works very good with <a href="https://www.ondesoft.com/spotify-converter-for-windows/">Spotify Downloader</a>

 <img src="https://i.postimg.cc/6pPZxfxk/1.png">